 What is a big deal is fixing investigations because you want one candidate to continue the run for the presidency.

-What is a big deal is lying with propaganda put together through funneled money to a foreign national with Russian lies that even the guy that put it together said, Well, it's not hot I don't know if any of it's true at all.
+What is a big deal is lying with propaganda put together through funneled money to a foreign national with Russian lies that even the guy that put it together said, well, it's not hot.

 I don't have no idea.

-But you present it to a court in an application for a Pfizer warrant, the toughest to get for the very purpose of what?
+But you present it to a court in an application for a Pfizer warrant, the toughest to get, for the very purpose of what?

-Paid for, bought, and paid for by the candidate of your choosing.
+To spy on another campaign, paid for, bought and paid for by the candidate of your choosing.

 Unbelievable times we are living in.